-Most divorce couples prefer to skip the stress and hassle that comes with staging a house, making it ready for showings, pay for expensive repairs and costly buyer upgrades that potential homebuyers expect.
+Most divorce couples prefer to skip the stress and hassle that comes with staging a house, making it ready for showings, paying for expensive repairs, and costly buyer upgrades that potential homebuyers expect.

 In contrast, we can present you with a same-day all-cash offer, close when you are ready, and buy the house as-is.
 Plus, our direct home buying process is discreet; your property will not get listed, so you will not have to answer questions from any of your nosy neighbors about why you are selling.

 How Can I Sell My House During a Divorce?